clebert/powered-up/README.md

 # Powered Up Node.js SDK

-> A Node.js SDK for controlling the new LEGO® Powered Up platform.
+> A Node.js SDK for programming the LEGO® Powered Up platform.

 _Disclaimer: LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this software._